 Dare to make it personal!
 Do you have any special talents, special interests or a hobby that could be usefully incorporate into the presentation?
 Can you use what you wear or a special attribute?
 The audience wants to see your personality shine through in the presentation.

 - Use images and text sparingly.
 Use high-quality photographs and illustrations to make associations rather than lots of pictures and text.
 Keep in mind that all images used must be copyright free.

-- Feel free to test the presentation on colleagues from other research areas, friends and family to get feedback.
-In this way, it becomes clearer to you what works and not.
-The more you practice the presentation, the better it will be.
+- To get feedback, feel free to test the presentation on family, friends and colleagues from other research areas.
+This way, it will become obvious what works and what does not.
+The more you practice your presentation, the better it will become.

 More links for inspiration:

 urplay.se , search for ”forskar grand prix” to see last year’s final presentations